Gimlet Media: The Two Princes

-In June 2019, Gimlet released The Journal., a business podcast in coproduction with The Wall Street Journal.
+In June 2019, Gimlet released The Journal., a business podcast in co-production with The Wall Street Journal.

 Motherhacker

 In November 2019, Gimlet released Motherhacker.
 The scripted series is written by Sandi Farkas and executive produced and directed by Amanda Lipitz.
 The series focuses on Bridget, a stay at home mother with a husband in rehab, who begins vishing over the phone for a sketchy identity theft company to make ends meet.
-The show released its highly anticipated season two June 2021.
+The show released its second season in June 2021, but was not renewed for further seasons.

 The Scaredy Cats Horror Show

-In May 2020, Reply All co-hosts launched a new podcast where an avowed horror film fan, Alex Goldman, screens a scary movie for his cohost PJ Vogt, a noted "scaredy cat", with the desire to learn if someone can learn to enjoy fear.
+In May 2020, Reply All co-hosts launched a new spin-off podcast where an avowed horror film fan, Alex Goldman, screens a scary movie for his cohost PJ Vogt, a noted "scaredy cat", with the desire to learn if someone can learn to enjoy fear.

 Resistance

 In October 2020, Gimlet released Resistance, with Saidu Tejan-Thomas Jr. as its host.
 According to Gimlet, it is "a show about refusing to accept things as they are.
 Stories from the front lines of the movement for Black lives, told by the generation fighting for change."